Reviewing Cooper Tire & Rubber Company (CTB)'s and Advanced Drainage Systems Inc. (NYSE:WMS)'s results | New Business Observer

 Cooper Tire & Rubber Company’s Current Ratio is 1.9 while its Quick Ratio is 1.1.
 On the competitive side is, Advanced Drainage Systems Inc. which has a 2.2 Current Ratio and a 0.9 Quick Ratio.
 Advanced Drainage Systems Inc. is better positioned to pay off short and long-term obligations compared to Cooper Tire & Rubber Company.

-The Ratings and Recommendations for Cooper Tire & Rubber Company and Advanced Drainage Systems Inc. are featured in the next table.
+The following table given below contains the ratings and recommendations for Cooper Tire & Rubber Company and Advanced Drainage Systems Inc.

 |Sell Ratings